Author

 Cold Plunge After Sauna: The Contrast Setup

-The cold-plunge side of contrast therapy: what cold setup you actually need after a sauna, how to do the hot-to-cold switch safely, and when a chiller is overkill.
+The cold-plunge side of contrast therapy: what setup you need after a sauna, how to make the hot-to-cold switch safely, and when a chiller is overkill.

 Quick answer: For contrast therapy you go hot first, then cold: warm through in the sauna, then get into cold water for one to three minutes, and repeat for a few rounds if you like.
 The cold half is the part that needs planning, and here is the honest part most sites skip: if you already own a sauna, you often do not need a $6,000 chilled plunge to do contrast well.
 A cold shower, a hose, or a $150 stock tank next to the sauna does the job.
 A chiller earns its place only if you want a consistent, set-temperature plunge on demand.